-- The OIA will remain free from interference by any element in ETF, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of a necessary independent and objective mental attitude.
+- The OIA will remain free from interference by any element in ETF, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintain enance of a necessary independencet and objectivity e mental attitude.
+The OIA Director will inform and discuss the implications of any interference with the Audit Committee.
 However, the OIA will work collaboratively with the Secretary and others within ETF while planning and performing audit functions. - Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
 Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair internal auditor's judgment. - Internal auditors will exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
-Internal auditors will make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments. - The Director, Office of Internal Audit, will confirm to the Audit Committee, at least annually, the organizational independence of the internal audit function.
+Internal auditors will make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments.